"Jail saves lives and treats addiction"

 Unless a jail or prison has dedicated physicians that prescribe FDA-approved medications for treating addiction, it is unlikely that addiction is truly being "treated."

-Rather than quoting people who claim that jail and prison saved their life, journalists should ask which parts of their experience proved to be therapeutic
+Rather than quoting people who claim that jail and prison saved their life, journalists should ask which parts of their experience proved to be therapeutic.

 WHY?